huangrh/pldfit/README.md

 # Protein-Ligand Biosensor Data Fitting in R
 -----
 ### Introduction
-[R](https://cran.r-project.org/) is widely used in statistics analysis.
-A data frame is the most common way of storing data in [R](https://cran.r-project.org/).
-It is easy to convert biosensor data into a data frame.
+The purpose of this package is to use [R](https://cran.r-project.org/) to develop novel statistic models and to fit the protein-ligand interaction data obtained from biosensor (both BLI and SPR).
+[R](https://cran.r-project.org/) is widely used in statistic analysis.
+[R] also has advantage in large data process.
+For example, it often takes a lot of work to read biosensor data into certain program to analysis.
+However, it is easy to read biosensor data into a data frame, the most common method to store data in [R](https://cran.r-project.org/).
-The purpose of this package is to use [R](https://cran.r-project.org/) to develop novel models and fit the protein-ligand interaction data obtained from biosensor (both BLI and SPR).
-In this packages, we first developed a dimerization model and successfully applied it to determined the dimerization constant and kinetic parameters of von Willebrand factor propeptide [( for background ) ](http://www.pnas.org/content/105/2/482.full).
+In this packages, we first developed a dimerization model and applied it to fit the BLI data of von Willebrand factor propeptide.
+We  successfully determined the dimerization constant and kinetic parameters of von Willebrand factor propeptide [( for background ) ](http://www.pnas.org/content/105/2/482.full).

 -----
-There are two main biosensor techniques to study protein-ligand insteraction:
+There are two major biosensor techniques in studying protein-ligand insteraction:
 * Bio-layer interferometry (BLI)
 * Surface plasmon resonance (SPR).